The firm provides discretionary investment management to private clients. They are based in East Lothian and have 43 employees.

 - Best practice preparation of prompts

-- Thinking on your feet, focussing on requirements of the listener
+- Thinking on your feet, focus on requirements of the listener

 “I felt slightly apprehensive in advance of your course mainly as I knew I would have to be videoed in front of my peers.
 I found the course massively helpful and it was particularly good timing for me as I also had a presentation to do during the first week of the course.
 We all very much enjoyed the session.
 Really valuable stuff, just need the practice now!”